fanliver/fzf.vim-with-glob/README.md

     end

     ```
-    The above function will take the pattern as input, split the glob
+    The above function will take the pattern as input, split into the glob
-    and the real keyword and then run RipGrep command to do the search.
+    and the real keyword, then run RipGrep command to do the search.
     Don't forget to make your function globally available for your system.
     For Fish, just put it in `~/.config/fish/functions/` directory.
     Now you can call the function from anywhere.